 Sprout Social Index 2019 study found

-• when marketers are measuring social media success they define engagement mainly in terms of LIKEs and comments (72%), shares (62%), and interactions with consumers (60%).
+- When marketers measure social media success, they define engagement primarily in terms of likes and comments (72%), shares (62%), and interactions with consumers (60%).

 I agree with those golf clubs and other marketers who define engagement success in terms of interactions and shares.

-The interactions are important because in this way we can exchange information with prospects and customers and learn about their needs, goals, and desires.
+The interactions are significant because they enable us to exchange information with prospects and customers, and learn about their needs, goals, and desires.

-We click on some many things on social media with or without intention that is hard for me to consider as a reliable engagement KPI.
+We click on so many things on social media with or without intention that it is hard for me to consider as a reliable engagement KPI.

-This is why I said above that mega-influencers are rarely able to influence people behavior.
-At the same time, they are good for increasing awareness.
+This is why I said above that mega-influencers are rarely able to influence people’s behavior.
+At the same time, they are suitable for increasing awareness.

-The shares are not only important in terms of visibility of content but also show us that the customers agree and believe in our product and service.
+The shares are not only significant in terms of content visibility but also demonstrate that customers agree with and believe in our product and service.

 I see the following benefits in cooperating with micro-influencers (10-100,000 followers):

-• Because they are personally invested in their crafts, micro influencers are trusted sources of recommendations for followers.
+- Because they are personally invested in their craft, micro-influencers are trusted sources of recommendations for their followers.

-• When the goal is to promote your brand, you’re going to need micro-influencers for a long-term campaign.
+- When the goal is to promote your brand, you’ll need micro-influencers for a long-term campaign.
 An ongoing campaign will ensure that your target audience consumes as much content about your brand as possible.

 To find the relevant micro-influencers I recommend testing one of these tools.
 They can help you to find and develop relationships with key micro-influencers at a scale and efficiency which no human could match: